 The Webasto space/water heater.
 Pic: Webasto Australia

-See also Gas Risk in Caravans on the Articles section of this website.
+See also Gas Risk in Travel Trailers on the Articles section of this website.

 RV heating is covered in The Camper Trailer Book, Caravan & Motorhome Electrics and Caravan & Motorhome Book.
 Our other books are Solar That Really Works (for cabins and RVs).
 Furthermore, Solar Success is for home and properties.